-Over the six-month period between June 2016 and November 2016, copper prices remained relatively stable with a few small dips and one notable spike at the end of this time frame, near mid-November.
-The historical low for this period was roughly $2.06 per pound, while the historical high was about $2.67.
+Over the six-month period between June 2016 and November 2016, copper prices remained relatively stable with a few small dips and one notable spike at the end of this time period.
+The historical low for this period was about $2.06 per pound, while the historical high was about $2.67.

-During 2016, the price of copper remained almost entirely in the range of $2.00 to $2.30 per pound.
-Only once did it dip below $2.00, bottoming out at $1.98 for a short period in January 2016.
-The record high came towards the end of the year, where the maximum copper price landed at around $2.67 in mid-November 2016.
+During 2016, the price of copper remained almost entirely in the range of $2 to $2.30 per pound.
+Only once did it dip below $2, bottoming out at $1.98 for a short period in January 2016.
+The record high came toward the end of the year, where the maximum copper price landed at around $2.67 in mid-November 2016.

 Historical Copper Prices Over the Last 27 Years

 Copper prices over the last 27 years have been characterized by long periods of relative stability followed by abrupt inclines and declines.
-From 1989 until 2004, copper stayed almost entirely within the range of $0.50 to $1.50.
-2006-2008 saw a huge spike in copper prices, hitting a high of $4.02 per pound in 2008.
-After a tumultuous few years marked by numerous peaks and valleys, with record highs in 2011 at $4.50 per pound, the past seven years or so have shown a gradual decline in overall copper prices.
+From 1989 to 2004, copper stayed almost entirely within the range of $0.50 to $1.50.
+2006-08 saw a huge spike in copper prices, hitting a high of $4.02 per pound in 2008.
+After a tumultuous few years marked by numerous peaks and valleys, the past seven years have shown a gradual decline in overall copper prices.